vienues/analytics-system-react/README.md

 ## Overview

-Adaptive Insights is a monorepo, powered by [Lerna](https://github.com/lerna/lerna), to demonstrate how NodeJS, Apollo GraphQL, React, and Typescript can be used to develop robust data-driven web apps.
+Reactive Analytics is a monorepo, powered by [Lerna](https://github.com/lerna/lerna), to demonstrate how NodeJS, Apollo GraphQL, React, and Typescript can be used to develop robust data-driven web apps.

 Both the server-side and client-side code use strong types which are used to generate the GraphQL schema.
 This allows developers to detect data and schema errors at design-time and compile-time.